andrews-j/AdvancedVector_FinalProject/README.md

 ![newplot(3)](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/8d550a6c-f938-4620-bff8-94d9cae48385)

-Every dot represents the number of fatalities vs incidents in a region for one year.
-The dotted line is the 1:1 line.
-Any point above this line represents a year during which every incident resulted in, on average > 1 fatality.
+Each dot represents the number of fatalities vs incidents in a region for one year.
+The dashed line is the 1:1 line.
+Any point above this line represents a year during which every incident resulted in, on average > 1 fatality in that region.
 There are some significant outliers in Middle Africa in the top left quadrent of the graph.
 This we will have to investigate.

+A quick manual examination of the data suggests that the outliers on that plot, years with few incidents butmore than 5k fatalities are explained by several distinct periods of conflict captured by the dataset.

+The Middle Africa points contain data from the end of the Angolan Civil War, specifically the seige of Kuito, which lasted 18 months between 1998 and 1999.
+There are 10 events listed with 1000 casualties each, which is the maximum number for an individual incident in the dataset.
+This raises questions about how events are binned, how estimate are made, and how his affects the accuracy of this data at a statistical level.

+### Cumulative Fatalities

 Going back to Python we can create a graph showing cumulative fatalities by year for each region.